Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 - Baltimore's games this year have hit the over on two of four set point totals (50%).

-- Baltimore is 1-1 against the spread and 1-1 overall in games when it scores more than 24.3 points.
+- When Baltimore scores more than 24.3 points, it is 1-1 against the spread and 1-1 overall.

-- Baltimore is 2-2 against the spread and 3-1 overall when the team totals over 330.8 yards.
+- In games that Baltimore totals over 330.8 yards, the team is 2-2 against the spread and 3-1 overall.

-- The Ravens have turned the ball over five times this season, three fewer than the Colts have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Colts.